We Never Learn: Characters

 A third-year student and a swimming prodigy.
 Uruka dreams of becoming an Olympic athlete and seeks to earn an athletic scholarship.
 However, due to her poor academics, she is placed under Nariyuki's tutelage to help improve her English skills and become a more well-rounded student.
-She has had a crush on Nariyuki since middle school, and befriended him after helping him cope with his father's death.
+She has had a crush on Nariyuki since middle school because of her witnessing while she was constantly taking his notes and homeworks to be copied for convenience, she saw Nariyuki and his friend Kobayashi talking that he's being too kind and giving for lending his note to Uruka too many times but Nariyuki replied by saying that he wouldn't just lend it to anyone but he knew how hard she had worked and time sacrificed into swimming that she doesn't have much time for other things which upon hearing this Uruka started to blush behind a wall while listening and started having feelings for him.
+She didn't realise by befriending him after his father's death, she had helped him cope with the loss.
 Nevertheless, she continuously struggles to confess her feelings towards him.
 Later in the series, she receives a scholarship opportunity from an Australian university and becomes a famous swimmer.

-In her ending, it is revealed that Uruka is the one who helped Nariyuki emotionally recover from the loss of his father.
+In her ending, it is revealed in detail on how that Uruka is the one who helped Nariyuki emotionally recover from the loss of his father.
 She confesses her feelings to Nariyuki before she leaves for Australia.
 Several years later she returns, now a world champion swimmer, and Nariyuki proposes to her, which she accepts.